 Section 1.
 General Corporate Powers.
-The power to conduct the business and affairs of the Corporation shall be vested in and exercised by the Corporation’s Board of Directors.
+Subject to the provisions and limitations of the California Nonprofit Public Benefit Corporation Law and any other applicable laws, and subject to any limitations of the articles of incorporation, the power to conduct the business and affairs of the Corporation shall be vested in and exercised by the Corporation’s Board.
 Subject to the limitations expressed in Article VI, Section 1, the Board may delegate the management of the activities of the Corporation to any person or persons, or committee, provided that, notwithstanding any such delegation, the activities and affairs of the Corporation shall continue to be managed and all Corporate powers shall continue to be exercised under the ultimate direction of the Board.
 The specific powers of the Board and the limitations thereon are set forth in Article V hereof.

 Section 2.
 Number of Directors.
-The Board of Directors of this corporation shall consist of no less than fifteen (15) and no more than twenty-one (21) persons who have a residence in Monterey County, California.
+The Board of this corporation shall consist of no less than fifteen (15) and no more than twenty-one (21) persons (each a “Director” and collectively “Directors”), unless changed by amendment to these bylaws, each who is either a resident of Monterey County, California, or has significant and important contacts and relationship with the people of Monterey County, California.

 Section 3.
 Election and Term of Office.
-The governance committee will present nominations to fill vacancies on the Board of Directors, assuring that such nominees represent a broad cross section of the views and interests of the residents of Monterey County.
-Nominees shall share CFMC’s vision of Healthy, Safe, Vibrant Communities.
-The committee, as it deems necessary, will consult with individuals and organizations in Monterey County in order to ensure diverse perspectives and assistance in identifying and selecting nominees.
+The Governance Committee shall be the nominations committee for the Corporation and will present nominations to fill vacancies on the Board, assuring that such nominees represent a broad cross section of the views and interests of the residents of Monterey County.
+Nominees shall share the Corporation’s vision of Healthy, Safe, Vibrant Communities.
+The Governance Committee, as it deems necessary, will consult with individuals and organizations in Monterey County in order to ensure diverse perspectives and assistance in identifying and selecting Director nominees.

-Directors shall be elected by the members of the Board.
-Terms of Directors begin January 1 and end December 31 three (3) years later.
+All Director nominees shall be elected by the Board.
+Terms of each Director begin January 1 and end December 31 three (3) years later.
 Directors elected before July 1 in any given year are considered to have completed the first year of their term on December 31 of that same year.
 Directors elected on July 1 or after do not start the first year of their term until January 1 of the following year.
-No person may serve as a Director for more than two complete consecutive terms.
+No person may serve as a Director for more than two (2) complete consecutive terms, i.e. six (6) years. ( An exception to the six-year limit of service can be made if a board chair’s second year of service extends into a seventh year.
+Should this occur, the extension of the term of service to a seventh year must be approved by the Board.)

+The Board shall be divided into six classes with the number of directors in each class being as nearly equal as possible; the term of office of those of the first class shall expire on December 31; the second class one year thereafter; and the third class two years thereafter.
+At each annual election, Directors shall be chosen for a full term to succeed those whose terms expire.
+Any increase or decrease in the number of directors shall be so apportioned among the classes as to make all classes as nearly equal in number as possible.

 Section 4.
 Removal of Directors and Filling Vacancies on the Board of Directors.